59 Electrically-Powered Aircraft

 Where does the electric power come from when I plug my electrically-powered vehicle into an outlet?

 The majority of electricity in the U.S., about 80% of the total, is still generated from traditional fuel sources such as coal, natural gas, and oil, which have a considerable carbon footprint.
-Wind energy has seen significant growth in the U.S. and now accounts for around 10%.
-Solar power represents about 3% of total electricity generation.
+Wind energy has seen significant growth in the U.S., now accounting for around 10% of the total, and is increasing.
+Solar power represents about 3% of total electricity generation and is growing quickly.
 Hydroelectric power accounts for roughly 7%.
 Biomass (such as wood, agricultural residues, and dedicated energy crops) and geothermal energy contribute less than 1%.
 Therefore, when you plug your airplane in for a recharge in the U.S., you still generate a substantial carbon footprint.
-Germany is the global leader in renewable energy adoption, and only about 52% of its electrical energy use comes from traditional sources.
+Germany is the global leader in renewable energy adoption, and more than half of its electrical energy use comes from renewables.

 Power Chain Efficiency & Weights